-To help prevent phishing and other suspicious email activity, Google Workspace automatically provides link protection for Gmail clients, including Gmail for Android, iOS, and web.
-Link protection checks for malicious links in Gmail messages.
-For example, spammers can send links in email that trick people into giving up personal or sensitive information, and hackers can include links to harmful software in messages.
-Link protection helps safeguard users in your organization from these harmful messages.
+To help prevent phishing and other suspicious email activity, Google Workspace protects against suspicious links in Gmail.
+Link protection checks for malicious or other suspicious links in Gmail messages.
+For example, spammers can send links in email that trick people into giving up sensitive information, and hackers can include links to harmful software.
+Gmail link protection warns your users when they click links in these messages.

 Turn on link protection for IMAP email clients